LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 ### Amazon GuardDuty

-Threat Detection Service: detect malicious and abnormal activities. unusual activities
+Threat Detection Service: detect malicious and abnormal activities. unusual activities(is ur aws resources user for bitcoin mining or any tojan attcks happening)

 It is difficult to monitor log trials and events manually.
 Guarduty automatically monitors it for you.
 GuardDuty monitors CloudTrail(Event Logs, Management events, S3 Data Events), VPC flow logs, DNS Logs.

 GuardDuty is regional.
-Need to be enabled in each region.
+Need to be enabled in each region(even in regions u dont deploy).

 GuardDuty in N.Virgia for Global resources.

-Report suspicious activity in reions u do not use.
+Report suspicious activity in regions u do not use.

 Currently GuardDuty generate findings for **EC2, IAM and S3**.